 A hysteroscopy isn't usually carried out under anaesthetic, as it's a relatively quick procedure and doesn't involve making cuts (incisions) in your skin.

 The procedure shouldn't be painful, although you may experience some discomfort, similar to period pain.
 Taking painkillers such as ibuprofen or paracetamol about an hour beforehand can help reduce this.

-Occasionally, a local anaesthetic may be used to numb your cervix (entrance to the womb) during the procedure.
+A local anaesthetic can be given to numb your cervix (entrance to the womb) during the procedure.